racket/rhombus/wraith/wraith.md

   * x y                                 |    (* x y))
 ```

-However, that for/list looks ugly and very parenthetical still.
+However, that for/list looks very parenthetical still.
-Is there a way we can make it better?
+If we're deviating from s-expressions, is there a way to make
+it less nested?

 In traditional Racket S-Expression syntax, `()` and `[]` have only
 been differentiated by convention.